 Exercising is always better with company, and when you work out with a partner you're more likely to stay active.
 In the long run, it's better to have a partner that suggests a couples run in the morning over binge-watching Breaking Bad on the couch, as awesome as that sounds.

 Running on a regular schedule, training for marathons, sleep, maintaining a healthy diet — runners take control of their health.
 They're good planners, goal-oriented and have unbelieveable self-control.
-Now that's sexy.
+Total package.

 5. They're Sharp